ricardocr987/squads-scripting/README.md

 ### Step 2: Creating Payment Proposals

 The proposal system demonstrates one of the most interesting aspects of this integration: combining Squads SDK with Solana Kit.
-Due to serialization complexities with Codama-generated utilities, the Squads SDK is used for vault transaction creation, converting the result to Solana Kit data structure format.
+Due to serialization complexities with Codama-generated utilities, the Squads SDK is used for vault transaction instruction creation, converting the result to Solana Kit data structure format.
 Here's how the proposal creation works:

 ```typescript
 const proposerAddress = await getAddressFromPublicKey(proposer.publicKey);